 Depending on where you live, the winter months may not be the most conducive to a weight loss and workout plan.
-Shorter days and frigid temperatures can equal less weight loss motivation to get to the gym, fewer outdoor activities and more cosying up by the heater with hot chocolate or another kilojoule-rich treat.
+Shorter days and frigid temperatures can equal less weight loss motivation to get to the gym, fewer outdoor activities and more cozying up by the heater with hot cocoa or another calorie-rich treat.

 Well, it’s time to let the spring sun shed some light on what it takes to follow a weight loss eating plan.
 Here are some health tips on how to clean up your diet so you’re ready for the warm months to come:

 Recognize that processed foods are the enemy to a healthy eating plan

 By their nature, processed foods contain sugar, salt, and other additives to make them taste better and last longer on a shelf.
 And a recent French study found their convenience comes with a price.
 Scientists looked at more than 44,000 middle aged adults over eight years and found those who ate 10 percent more ultra-processed foods had a 14 percent higher risk of mortality than those who opted for fresher foods.